Jennifer Lam (National Gallery Singapore) on Wu Guanzhong's Running Stream

 Wu mimics and references this in Running Stream when he paints these wet tree trunks.
 This painting is a little ambiguous in that it tends towards abstraction slightly.
 It isn’t clear what these strokes of ink depict.
 Are these wet leaves that are hanging off the edge of the branches?
 But what we can be sure of is how the painting flows from from the upper left corner to the bottom right.

-JL: Dr and Mrs Ho Kee Hang donated the painting, Running Stream, to the National Gallery Singapore in 2017.
-Dr Ho acquired this work many years ago, and Wu Guanzhong himself made multiple trips to Singapore in the late 80’s.
-Dr and Mrs Ho were moved by the amount of research that went into a previous exhibition by the gallery, Wu Guanzhong: Beauty Beyond Form.
-Through the exhibition, the donors learnt about Wu’s connection to both Singapore and the National Gallery itself.
-This work had been hanging in Dr and Mrs Ho’s home for a long time, and they agreed it was time to share this work with a larger audience.
+JL: This painting, Running Stream, was donated to the National Gallery Singapore in 2017.
+The donors acquired this work many years ago, and Wu Guanzhong himself made multiple trips to Singapore in the late 80’s.
+The donors were moved by the amount of research that went into a previous exhibition by the gallery, Wu Guanzhong: Beauty Beyond Form.
+Through the exhibition, the donors learnt about Wu’s connection to both Singapore and the National Gallery itself, and they agreed it was time to share this work with a larger audience.
 As such, they kindly donated this work to the gallery.

 When the work first came into the National Gallery’s collection, it was not in great condition.
 A common problem that plagues ink paintings and works on paper in Singapore and Southeast Asia is the region’s humid climate.
 The work was covered in yellow spots, in a process we call foxing, and had to be treated.
 This exhibition marks the painting’s first post-treatment public presentation, in its fresh and new state.
 When the donors saw the treated painting, they were incredibly delighted to see the work looking like how it did when they first purchased it.